-Is it okay to be sexually active?
-Is it safe to use sildenafil (Viagra), vardenafil (Levitra), or tadalafil (Cialis) if I’m a man?
+Is it ok to be sexually active?
+Is it safe to use sildenafil (Viagra), vardenafil (Levitra), or tadalafil (Cialis) for erection problems?

 What medicines am I taking to treat high blood pressure?

-How much exercise or activity can I do?
+How much activity can I do?

 What to ask your doctor about high blood pressure; Hypertension - what to ask your doctor

 James PA, Oparil S, Carter BL, et al. 2014 evidence-based guideline for the management of high blood pressure in adults: report from the panel members appointed to the Eighth Joint National Committee (JNC 8).
 JAMA.
 2014;311:507-520.
 PMID: 24352797 www.ncbi.nlm.nih.gov/pubmed/24352797.